ramadan swiss barakah charity

 0 £

-Ramadan 2025 is expected to begin on Friday, February 28, 2025, and end on Sunday, March 30, 2025.
-These dates are based on moon sighting confirmations and may vary slightly.
+Ramadan 2026 is expected to begin on the evening of Tuesday, February 17, and end on the evening of Thursday, March 19, These dates are based on moon sighting confirmations and may vary slightly.

 The Last 10 Days of Ramadan

-The last 10 days of Ramadan (March 21–March 30) are a sacred time for increased worship, as they include Laylat al-Qadr (The Night of Power), a night better than a thousand months in rewards.
+The last 10 days of Ramadan (March 09–March 19) are a sacred time for increased worship, as they include Laylat al-Qadr (The Night of Power), a night better than a thousand months in rewards.

 Zakat al-Fitr for the UK